 Here are some suggested steps to phase your GASB-87 implementation.

 These are just some of the many decisions that need to be considered when implementing the upcoming governmental lease accounting standard.
 Depending on the number of leases your government has, it can be a very tedious process to collect, document and calculate the required elements for implementation.

-Our team of experienced advisors are knowledgeable about GASB-87 implementation.
-Our software tools utilize machine learning, robotic process automation and other cloud-based software to help your government implement the new .
-Let us help you implement GASB-87 and avoid unnecessary pain points.
+Our team of experienced advisors are knowledgeable about GASB-87 implementation, compliance, and news.
+Our software tools utilize machine learning, robotic process automation and other cloud-based software to help your government plan to implement the new standard.
+Contact us to learn more about our local resources and support services.
+Let us help your organization implement GASB standards and avoid unnecessary pain points.